 From the West: A40/B1 towards Dortmund.

-C. Stay overnight
+C) Stay overnight

-D. Going out after the match
+D) Going out prior/after the match

 If some are unable to get to the game itself then there are plenty of bars in Dortmund that will show the game, like in the UK just keep an eye out for the Sky signs on the outside of bars and they will have the game on.
 Almost all of these places will operate a table reserving system so just be aware of that and try to get to places early or try to reserve in advance.
 The FZW will have the match on big screen as well so you don’t need to Change locations if you don’t have a ticket.